 A student said: “I joined the chess club because I want to become better and I enjoy a challenge.”

-Jemima Waltho, the Enrichment Manager at Ormiston Academies Trust: “OAT’s commitment and investment into the establishment of chess as one of the pillars of our enrichment offering is excellent.
+Jemima Waltho, enrichment manager at Ormiston Academies Trust: “OAT’s commitment and investment into the establishment of chess as one of the pillars of our enrichment offering is excellent.
 I am a fan of the game in its own right, but there is also so much evidence that chess benefits children and young people and can help improve their results.”